garden-io/garden/docs/reference/commands.md

 ### garden set config

-Set a configuration variable in the environment..
+Set a configuration variable in the environment.

 These configuration values can be referenced in module templates, for example as environment variables.